Average GCI In Real Estate

 But we wanted to get to know the entire real estate population better, and have a stronger understanding of what the average agent looks like.
 To achieve this goal, we hired an independent market research company to survey 300 active real estate agents across the United States and Canada.
 These agents were then asked questions on a wide variety of topics to gain insight into their demographics, marketing activities, and technology investment.

-We thoroughly investigated what today's real estate agent looks like and this is what we found out:
+We thoroughly investigated what today's real estate agent and found some answers to your questions...

 The mean age of real estate agents who make under $100,000 is 55, while the mean age of agents who make a GCI of over $300,000 per year is 50.